-Class of 2018, use this checklist to confirm that you are on track to graduate in May.
+Class of 2020, reference this checklist throughout your senior year to confirm that you are on track to graduate in May.

-- Confirm that all of your grades and/or incomplete grades from previous semesters are posted accurately and that you have a cumulative grade point average of 2.0 or better.
+Confirm that all of your grades and/or incomplete grades from previous semesters are posted and that you have a cumulative grade point average of 2.0 or higher.

-- Pay the balances on all of your accounts, and ensure that no holds have been placed by checking SSOL.
+Pay the balances on all of your accounts, and check SSOL to ensure that no holds have been placed.

-- Update your contact information in SSOL, and double-check the spelling of your name.
+Update your “Diploma Address” information in SSOL, and double-check the spelling of your name.
 Information from SSOL will be used for both the Class Day program and for shipping your diploma!

 And prepare for life after Columbia!

-- Look for your diploma in the mail!
-Diplomas for May 2018 graduates will be mailed after graduation to the “Diploma Address” on file in SSOL.
+Look for your diploma in the mail!
+Diplomas for May 2020 graduates will be mailed after graduation to the “Diploma Address” on file in SSOL.
 Please expect several weeks for the diploma to be delivered.

 Take the three-minute Graduating Student Survey.
 This survey is the University’s effort to understand your post-graduation plans and to enhance programs and services offered by the Center for Career Education.

 Join the Alumni Representative Committee (ARC) to interview prospective Columbia students, represent Columbia at college fairs, and attend events for admitted students.